 4. Oat bran

 Extremely rich in soluble fiber, it helps lower cholesterol and improves digestion.
-Add it to your smoothies or cereal for a fiber boost in the morning.
+Add it to your smoothies or cereal for a fiber boost first thing in the morning.
 You can also incorporate it into muffins or pancakes for an even more nutritious option.

 The fruits